 Tradition has it that the trulli were designed to be simple in order to avoid medieval property taxes.
 When the villagers knew that the property inspectors were on their way they simply dismantled the houses so the inspector found just a pile of stones on which taxes were not payable, and then rebuilt the houses after they had left...

 As well as the trulli Alberobello has other interesting monuments such as the pretty Saint Medici church.

 Folklore and traditions

-The town of Alberobello is very tied to ancient traditions and has developed a flourishing handicraft industry, especially related to the manufacture of iron, the production of baskets in olive wood, and the production of a renowned wine and oil.
+As well as its houses the town of Alberobello is very tied to ancient traditions and has developed a flourishing handicraft industry, especially related to the manufacture of iron, the production of baskets in olive wood, and the production of a renowned wine and oil.